akshayshanker/InverseDCDP/README.md

 1. Invert the Euler equation according to the necessary conditions described in Dobrescu and Shanker (2024).
 2. Implement the rooftop-cut algorithm for comparison with the G2EGM upper-envelope algorithm.

-We gratefully acknowledge the [G2EGM](https://github.com/NumEconCopenhagen/ConsumptionSavingNotebooks) modules developed by Druedhal, with modifications for this project noted in the corresponding code files.
+We gratefully acknowledge the [G2EGM](https://github.com/NumEconCopenhagen/ConsumptionSavingNotebooks) modules developed by Druedhal and Jorgensen (2017), with modifications for this project noted in the corresponding code files.